LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 • Choice of keys impacts price and performance

-So, What Is Amazon Redshift?
+So, what is Amazon Redshift?

 Amazon Redshift is a petabyte-scale data warehouse service in the cloud.
 It’s used for data warehousing, analytics, and reporting.
 Amazon Redshift is built on PostgreSQL 8.0, so it uses SQL dialect called PostgresSQL.
 You can also use standard SQL to run queries against all of your data without having to load it into separate tools or frameworks.